UltipaDocs

 Truncating Graph

-The truncating operation deletes nodes and edges from the graph while preserving the graph itself and its graph type (closed graph) or labels (open graph).
+The truncating operation deletes all nodes, edges, and index data from the graph while preserving the graph itself.
+For closed graphs, the graph type is preserved.

 You may truncate the entire graph, all nodes or edges, or nodes or edges with a specific label.
 Note that truncating nodes will also remove any edges connected to them.